SalamCytron/Format-Github-Multiple-Platforms/Example_README.md

 * [35BY48L](https://drive.google.com/file/d/0BzFWfMiqqjyqYVRXQkdSVUI2djQ/view?resourcekey=0-9qFf8ZMvqLGe54DNEc1zug)

 ## Support
-Welcome to our [technical forum](http://forum.cytron.io) if you have further inquiry.
+You can visit [Log Thermocouple Sensor Data to Google Sheets using CM4 Maker Board](https://cytron.io/tutorial/log-thermocouple-sensor-data-to-google-sheets-using-cm4-maker-board) to learn more about it.

+If you need further assistance, we welcome you to our [technical forum](http://forum.cytron.io) or you can contact us through email support@cytron.io where our team will be happy to assist you.

+Let's start building with CM4 Maker Board!